Work-related accidents are a major cause of injuries to the leg and foot.

 Knee tendonitis: This is a condition wherein the tendons surrounding the knee joint become swollen and start causing excruciating pain.
 This condition affects those individuals who have been performing tasks like walking or standing or lifting heavy weights for prolonged periods at a stretch without adequate breaks.
 Older people are at a greater risk of knee tendonitis.

-Knee bursitis: This is a condition where the sack of fluid that provides cushioning effect in the knee joints swells up causing excruciating pain, swelling, and reduced mobility.
+Knee bursitis: This is a condition where the sack of fluid that provides a cushioning effect in the knee joints swells up causing excruciating pain, swelling, and reduced mobility.

 Loss of a limb: This is an extremely serious condition and amputation of a limb has a devastating effect on a person’s life and quality of work.
 An amputation case can be very complicated because it not only causes immense physical and mental trauma, but the person also has to undergo retraining, prosthetic replacement and home modifications to suit the newer requirements.